pachyderm/pachyderm/doc/index.rst

 Pachyderm Developer Documentation
 =================================

 Welcome to the Pachyderm documentation portal!
 Below you'll find guides and information for beginners and experienced Pachyderm users.
-You'll also find API references docs and an FAQ.
+You'll also find API references docs.

 If you can't find what you're looking for or have a an issue not mentioned here, we'd love to hear from you either on `GitHub <https://github.com/pachyderm/pachyderm>`_, our `Users Slack channel <https://pachyderm-users.slack.com/shared_invite/MTQwMzA4OTU1NzY2LTE0ODY2ODk4NjUtMjNhMGRmM2NmZQ>`_, or email us at support@pachyderm.io.

+Note: if you are using a Pachyderm version < 1.4, you can find relevant docs `here <http://docs.pachyderm.io/en/v1.3.17/>`_.

 .. toctree::
     :maxdepth: 1